Le Meilleur Pâtissier

 Le Meilleur Pâtissier (The Best Pastry Chef) is a French culinary reality show broadcast on M6 since 2012 and in Belgium on RTL-TVI1.

-Adapted from the British show The Great British Bake Off, it is hosted by Marie Portolano.
+Adapted from the British show The Great British Bake Off, it is hosted by Laëtitia Milot.
 The jury consists of chef Cyril Lignac and culinary blogger Jacqueline Mercorelli, better known by her stage name "Mercotte".
 They are frequently joined by guest judges.

-There have been eleven seasons of the main show, in which amateur bakers compete to be crowned The Best Pastry Chef.
+There have been fourteen seasons of the main show, in which amateur bakers compete to be crowned The Best Pastry Chef.
 There have also been two celebrity series, whose winners have published a recipe book; the book's proceeds are donated to the Fondation de France charitable organisation.
 2017 saw the introduction of Le Meilleur Patissier: Les Professionnels, which involves professional pastry chefs in a format similar to the UK show's spin-off Bake Off: Crème de la Crème.

 The broadcast is followed by an aftershow entitled Le Meilleur Pâtissier: À vos fourneaux (The Best Pastry Chef: To your ovens).